owickstrom/declarative-gtk-programming-in-haskell/src/slides.md

 <aside class="notes">
 * To use the editable names list, ...
 * BUT, there's a big problem here.
-We can't observe the changes from the outside.
+We don't get notified of modifications.
 * So let's fix that...
 </aside>